Professional Requirements

 Hearing Aid Specialists

-Prior to the first telehealth appointment with a client, the licensee shall obtain informed consent from the client that is specific to the service or services that will be provided in the telehealth appointment.
-The informed consent shall specifically inform the client of, at a minimum, the following:
+Prior to the first telehealth appointment with a client, the licensee will obtain informed consent from the client that is specific to the service or services that will be provided in the telehealth appointment.
+The informed consent will specifically inform the client of, at a minimum, the following:

 • The risks and limitations of the use of technology to the specific service;